net-funkyrobot/generator-worx-flutter/generators/app/templates/README.md

 ```
 flutterfire configure -p <%= firebaseProject %> -a <%= firebaseAppId %> -i <%= firebaseAppId %> --platforms ios,android
 ```

+After this command has finished running don't forget to commit its outputs!

 ### Build generated files for the first time